hejhdiss/pcl/README.md

 - Enhancing error handling and memory management
 - Expanding documentation and test coverage

-Please reach out via [email](hejhdiss@gmail.com) or submit pull requests on the repository.
+Please reach out via email (hejhdiss@gmail.com) or submit pull requests on the repository.
 Together, we can build a robust and versatile PCL toolchain.

 ---